-The current proposal for 80 Flatbush Avenue has pushed the project site from a transition area with reduced heights and flexible height and setbacks to one of New York City's densest development outside of Manhattan.
-The project does not represent sound planning.
-It is too dense and too tall, and diametrically opposed to the long-range plan envisioned for the site in the 2004 Downtown Brooklyn Rezoning.
+The current proposal for 80 Flatbush Avenue has pushed the project site from a transition area with reduced heights and flexible height and setbacks to one of New York City's densest developments.

-MAS maintains that this development will cause long-term irreparable harm to the neighborhood.
 We urge the applicants and the City to work with the community and come up with a reasonable proposal that better represents a collective vision for the future of Downtown Brooklyn and the adjoining neighborhoods.